Biodiversity and ecology in the Australian bush

 • image stabilisation, which is built into the bodies and selected lenses, is excellent.
 It works so well that sharp images can be made even at long focal lengths when hand-holding the camera.
 We almost never need to use a tripod.
 This is a real plus when working in the field.

-• the E-M1X body has a ‘bird detection’ feature, which automatically recognises a bird in the field of view and places a frame around it which tracks it as it moves within the field.
+• the OM-1 and E-M1X bodies have a ‘bird detection’ feature, which automatically recognises a bird in the field of view and places a frame around it which tracks it as it moves within the field.
 It works really well - not infallibly, but it’s a powerful assist for bird photography.

 Let me hasten to add that I’m not an Olympus evangelist (and our blog is certainly not sponsored by Olympus!).
-I’m sure there are several other brands of cameras on the market that cover all or most of these bases.
+There are several other brands of cameras on the market that cover all or most of these bases.
 But Olympus is what we have and all we know.

 Our optics (or ‘glass’ if you want to be cool)